pb111/Inferential-Statistics-Project/README.md

-# Inferential Statistics with Python Project
+# Inferential Statistics with Python Projec

 **Inferential Statistics** is the process of drawing inferences about the population from the sample data.
 Inferential Statistics is used to draw inferences from the data that are not immediately available.
 In this project, I have discussed the inferential statistical concepts and their practical applications.
 In particular, I have discussed `Central Limit Theorem`, `t- test`, `ANOVA` , `Chi-square goodness of fit test` and `Correlation analysis`.